xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 Applications displaying Native Advanced ads are free to request them in advance of when they'll actually be displayed.
 In many cases, this is the recommended practice.
 An app displaying a list of items with ads mixed in, for example, can load ads for the whole list, knowing that some are shown only after the user scrolls the view and some may not be displayed at all.

-> **_Note:_** _While prefetching ads is a great technique, it's important that publishers not keep old ads around forever without displaying them.
+> ![note_icon] **_Note:_** _While prefetching ads is a great technique, it's important that publishers not keep old ads around forever without displaying them.
 Any native ad objects that have been held without display for longer than an hour should be discarded and replaced with new ads from a new request._

 ### Display an ad